-The 2019 woody feedstock SOT for AHTL is reported in 2016 dollars (2016\$) and includes both grower payment and logistics costs to reflect a total delivered feedstock supply cost.
-The 2019 SOT feedstock supply system design includes a modeled delivered feedstock cost of \$70.35/dry ton for the woody feedstocks required by AHTL.
+The 2020 woody feedstock SOT for AHTL is reported in 2016 dollars (2016\$) and includes both grower payment and logistics costs to reflect a total delivered feedstock supply cost.
+The 2020 SOT feedstock supply system design includes a modeled delivered feedstock cost of \$70.35/dry ton for the woody feedstocks required by AHTL.
 Logistics costs include harvest, collection, storage, transportation, and preprocessing costs from the point of harvest to the conversion reactor throat.
 Grower payment represents the stumpage payment and includes the cost of production, compensation for soil nutrient removal, and grower profit.
 The AHTL process has a less stringent ash quality requirement than pyrolysis (equivalent to that of IDL), which allows the utilization of considerably cheaper forest residues.

-The logistics system for the 2019 woody feedstock SOT for AHTL delivers 28,120 dry tons of forest residue and is the same as that described for AHTL in the 2018 SOT report (Hartley et al., 2018).
+The logistics system for the 2020 woody feedstock SOT for AHTL delivers 28,120 dry tons of forest residue and is technologically unchanged from those described for AHTL in the 2018 SOT and 2019 SOT reports (Hartley et al., 2018; Hartley et al., 2019).